Bhubaneswar–Anand Vihar Weekly Superfast Express

 The Bhubaneswar–Anand Vihar Weekly Superfast Express is a Superfast train belonging to East Coast Railway zone that runs between Bhubaneswar and Anand Vihar Terminal in India.
 It is currently being operated with 22805/22806 train numbers on a weekly basis.

 Service

-The 22805/Bhubaneswar–Anand Vihar Weekly SF Express has an average speed of 59 km/hr and covers 1885 km in 32h 5m.
-The 22806/Anand Vihar Terminal–Bhubaneswar Weekly SF Express has an average speed of 57 km/hr and covers 1885 km in 33h.
+The 22805/Bhubaneswar–Anand Vihar Weekly SF Express has an average speed of 59 km/h and covers 1885 km in 32h 5m.
+The 22806/Anand Vihar Terminal–Bhubaneswar Weekly SF Express has an average speed of 57 km/h and covers 1885 km in 33h.

-Route and halts
+Routes and halts

 The important halts of the train are: